Introduction

 -

-Go to Applications → IoT Operations → Manage Transport Profiles → IoT Transport
+Navigate to: Applications → IoT Operations → Manage Transport Profiles → IoT Transport.

 -